mjczone/MJCZone.DapperMatic/README.md

 using var tx = db.BeginTransaction();

-// Get the version of the database (e.g., 3.46.1 for a SQLite database) Version version = await db.GetDatabaseVersionAsync(tx, cancellationToken);
+// Get the version of the database (e.g., 3.46.1 for a SQLite database) Version version = await db.GetDatabaseVersionAsync(tx, cancellationToken).ConfigureAwait(false)

 // Get a .NET type descriptor for a provider specific sql type DbProviderDotnetTypeDescriptor descriptor = db.GetDotnetTypeFromSqlType("nvarchar(255)");